Pre-planning Schema Migrations

 );

-again to generate a new migration plan, but this time, we approve it:
+again to generate a new migration plan and approve it:

 atlas schema plan --env local